knupel/ROMANESCO-Processing/DOC_30/A_Revision.md

 > add library Motion_rope
 > add iniertia method for the main camera
 > add master and follower system to link item between them from core code, not from the controller GUI
+> fix bug OSC bug for the shortcut keyboard action between prescene and scene.
+Except in case where there is a lot of shape in the rendering, like boids or a lot of interacting particles.

 MINOR